 A “package holiday” must cover a period of at least 24 hours and involve overnight accommodation and is a combination of at least two of the following services (a) transport (such as a flight, coach or train but not transfers from an airport), (b) accommodation (c) vehicle hire or (d) other tourist services (not ancillary to transport, accommodation or vehicle hire and forming a significant part of the arrangements) where booked through us at an inclusive price.

-Accommodation Only - If you book accommodation only through us, we will accept responsibility for your booking in accordance with the terms set out in the relevant sections below.
-As this is a single component, the Package Travel, Package Holidays and Package Tours Regulations 1992 do not apply.
+If you book accommodation only through us, we will accept responsibility for your booking in accordance with the terms set out in the relevant sections below.
+As this is a single component, the Package Travel and Linked Travel Arrangements Regulations 2018 do not apply.